Excel Pivot Table Add Column

-Now for the same pivot table above we will create some advanced calculated field using the IF statement.
+Now for the same PivotTable above, we will create some advanced calculated fields using the IF statement.

-To arrive BONUS column calculation would be as follow.
+For that, the BONUS column calculation would be as follows.

-So follow the above steps as shown above and insert the formula as shown below.
+So follow the above steps shown above and insert the formula as shown below.

-Like this, we can insert columns to the pivot table using “Calculated Field”.
+Like this, we can insert columns to the PivotTable using the calculated field.

 Things to Remember

-- If you don’t see the field in the data table then it must be a calculated field only.
+- If we do not see the field in the data table, then it must be a calculated field only.

-- Calculated Field can be arrived by using formulas and existing fields of the data table.
+- The calculated fields can be arrived at by using formulas and existing fields of the data table.

-This has been a guide to the pivot table to add a column.
-Here we discuss how to add a new column in the pivot table using the calculated fields along with some practical examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to the PivotTable To Add A Column.
+Here, we discuss adding a new column to the PivotTable using the calculated fields, practical examples, and a downloadable Excel template.
+You may learn more about Excel from the following articles: –